-According to Montana Instructions for Form 2, “you must file a Montana Individual Income tax return if your federal gross income meets the threshold and you lived or earned income in Montana during the tax year."
+According to Montana Instructions for Form 2, you must file a Montana state income tax return if your federal gross income meets the threshold and you lived or earned income in Montana during the tax year.

 What are Montana's filing thresholds?